alvarosantamariagomez/sari/www/about.md

 ##### **Notes on the minimum entropy trend estimates**:

-1. The method searches for the linear trend that minimizes the [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) of the detrended series, i.e., the linear trend that maximizes the predictability of the series.
-The entropy is approximated with the non-parametric Vasicek estimator based on sample-spacings defined by a window size.
+1. The method provides the linear trend that minimizes the [Shannon entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) of the detrended series, i.e., the linear trend that maximizes the predictability of the series.
+The entropy is approximated by the non-parametric Vasicek estimator based on sample-spacings defined by a window size.
 2. The implemented algorithm is based on the one proposed by [<a href="#references" target="_self">Saleh et al. (2024)</a>](#references).
 The main deviations of the algorithm include an adaptive window size and the estimated velocity uncertainty that accounts for the number and location of the discontinuities.
+3. At this moment and because of position discontinuities, the algorithm samples a wide range of possible velocity values with a reasonably high resolution and provides the one with the highest score.
+In the future, a more efficient algorithm could make use of an optimization method to find the solution faster by minimizing the amount of sampled values.
-3. The algorithm assumes long, near-stationary and [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) residual series, which is rather difficult to satisfy with typical GNSS position series.
+4. The algorithm assumes long, near-stationary and [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) residual series, which is rather difficult to satisfy with typical GNSS position series.
 Nevertheless, it seems to provide reasonable linear trend estimates with realistic uncertainties in the presence of unknown colored noise, as long as the noise remains near-stationary, which may be roughly assessed using the `histogram` and `periodogram` options.
-4. The algorithm is robust against a few outliers and short-period oscillations.
+5. The algorithm is robust against a few outliers and short-period oscillations.
 However, the epochs of the discontinuities, if any, must be indicated by the user.
 The algorithm estimates the weighted sum of the entropy for each segment between discontinuities.
-5. If there are discontinuities already used in a LS fit, they will be automatically included in the entropy estimate.
+6. If there are discontinuities already used in a LS fit, they will be automatically included in the entropy estimate.
 If there is no LS fit or there are missing discontinuities in the LS fit, the user can indicate the epochs of the discontinuities under the `entropy` option on the left panel.
-6. The discontinuity epochs provided for the entropy estimate will not be used in the LS fit, but any discontinuity in the LS fit will be used in the entropy estimate.
+7. The discontinuity epochs provided for the entropy estimate will not be used in the LS fit, but any discontinuity in the LS fit will be used in the entropy estimate.

 <h5 id="notes-on-the-waveform"></h5>